-Public participation in policy-making and governance is a fundamental tenet of any democratic dispensation.
-Public participation during policy formulation stages enhances legitimacy of the process and the policies and makes implementation of such policies easier.
+Public participation in policymaking and governance is a fundamental tenet of any democratic dispensation.
+Public participation during policy formulation stages enhances the legitimacy of the process and the policies and makes implementation of such policies easier.
 Public participation also promotes inclusivity and improves governance in a way that makes government decisions and priorities reflect the needs and realities of its citizens.
 This practice ensures that the public has a voice and influence over policy outcomes.
-The public’s voice is protected by Article 33 of the Constitution of Kenya 2010 which provides for respect for the freedom of expression of all participants during public participation.
+The public’s voice is protected by Article 33 of the Constitution of Kenya (2010) which provides for respect for the freedom of expression of all participants during public participation.
 Therefore, the Government of Kenya will be well advised to adhere to this cardinal principle and involve the public in policy processes for desirable outcomes.

 Recent Public Policy Statements